-After making an employment offer, Two Rivers PCS will conduct a reference check on all employees.
-In compliance with all applicable District laws, including the School Safety Omnibus Act of 2018, all employees will be required to go through a fingerprinting and background check process with the DC Metropolitan Police Department (DCMPD), twenty-year review of employment history where the scope of employment involved direct interaction with children, a character reference, review of child abuse and neglect registries for every state the employee lived or performed work in, and review of the National Associate of State Directors of Teacher Education and Certification Clearinghouse.
+After making an employment offer, Two Rivers will conduct a reference check on all employees.
+In compliance with all applicable District laws, including the School Safety Omnibus Act of 2018, all employees will be required to go through a fingerprinting and background check process with the DC Metropolitan Police Department (DCMPD), twenty-year review of employment history where the scope of employment involved direct interaction with children, a character reference, and review of the National Associate of State Directors of Teacher Education and Certification Clearinghouse.
 Additionally, DC MPD background checks will be conducted every other year during employment.